kensho-technologies/graphql-compiler/README.md

 ### End-To-End SQL Example
 An end-to-end example including relevant GraphQL schema and SQLAlchemy engine preparation follows.

-This is intended to show the setup steps for the SQL backend of the GraphQL compiler, and does not represent best practices for configuring and running SQLAlchemy in a production system.
+This is intended as a basic example of the setup steps for the SQL backend of the GraphQL compiler.
+It does not represent best practices for configuring and running SQLAlchemy in a production system.

 ```python
 from graphql import parse